 From day one, the Hispanic community has played a considerable role in Tempe’s history.

-Three hundred years ago, Spanish settlers traveled north of central Mexico into what is now Arizona and started families that would live here for generations, some descendants becoming pioneer settlers of Tempe.
+More than 300 years ago, Spanish settlers traveled north of central Mexico into what is now Arizona and started families that would live here for generations, some descendants becoming pioneer settlers of Tempe.

 One of these settlers was Manuela Sánchez Sotelo, also known as the Mother of Tempe.
 After her husband’s death, she traveled to Tempe to manage the family ranch.
 She created new American-Mexican relationships, shared her land with other Mexican families and was an early supporter of the new Territorial Normal School in Tempe.
 Her historic contributions to our city are why we continue to grow today!

 Many Hispanic community members also acted as the backbone of projects that grew Tempe, working on canals, farmland, Charles Trumbull Hayden’s blacksmith & wagon shops and at Hayden Flour Mill, one of the most prominent agricultural industries in the Valley at the time.

 Each year, Tempe holds various Hispanic Heritage Month events to honor and celebrate our Hispanic communities, and we invite you to join us throughout this month and beyond:

 In collaboration with the Arizona Storytellers Project and the Arizona Republic’s bilingual publication La Voz, Tempe Center for the Arts invites you to an evening of storytelling, community building and celebration of the Valley’s diverse Latino residents around the theme of “home,” presented in Spanish and English with translation and captioning available.
 Hear from a panel of five storytellers who offer glimpses into pivotal moments in their lives — and why those come to mind when answering the question: “What does home mean to you?”